weevil-see/weevil-see.github.io/ReadMe.md

 Feel free to explore the code, suggest changes, or reach out if you have any questions or feedback.

 Notes:
+After moving to a new domain, get new tokens for: google_site_verification bing_site_verification

 Site performance might be impacted by the setting search_full_content      : true in _config.yml